KosmoCHE/KosmoCHE.github.io/content/blogs/a-brief-talk-on-dpo/index.en.md

     - Reinforcement Learning
     - Direct Preference Optimization
 description: "This blog post notes my understanding of Direct Preference Optimization and the math derivation behind it."
+summary: "This blog post notes my understanding of Direct Preference Optimization and the math derivation behind it."
 comments: true
 images:
 cover: